 Clean the 1 1/2 pounds sweet potatoes by soaking them in warm water and then scrubbing them.
 Dry them, wrap them in tinfoil and bake them at 400 degrees F for about an hour, until tender.
 When done, let cool… unwrap and scrape the potato meat from the skin into a large mixing bowl, composting the skin.

 Mash the sweet potatoes until mostly smooth.
-They can be a bit lumpy as it will just add some texture to the waffles.
+You can leave it a bit lumpy as it will just add some texture to the waffles.

 In another mixing bowl (you’re gonna have some dishes to do but it will be worth it!), whisk together the 1 cup all-purpose flour, 1 cup whole wheat flour, 1 tablespoon baking powder, 1/2 teaspoon of salt, 1 teaspoon ground cinnamon, 1/4 ground clove, and 1/8 teaspoon freshly grated nutmeg.